KashifR84/Independent-Project_-Use-Salesforce-to-Create-Reports-and-Dashboards/README.md

 <br>
 How to make a Report & Dashboard for Company officials to Track the team record,
 <br>
-find team improvement area
+To find the team performance
 <br>
-forecast the company targets/achievements.
+To forecast the company targets/achievements.